cirillojon/Andromeda/README.md

     - The Next.js development server runs on port 3000 and is accessible at `http://localhost:3000`.

 3. **Backend Development:**

+    For backend development, it is HIGHLY recommended to use the `Remote - SSH` extension in VSCode.
+This allows you to edit files directly on the server.

     The backend is hosted on a Digital Ocean droplet.
 To access the server:
     ```bash
     ssh root@167.71.165.9